nuxt/nuxt/docs/content/4.examples/4.routing/pages.md

 ---
-title: "Pages"
-description: "This example shows how to use the pages/ directory to create application routes."
 toc: false
 ---

+# Pages

+This example shows how to use the pages/ directory to create application routes.

 ::ReadMore{link="/guide/directory-structure/pages"}
 ::